JakubBuk/RecordingGuitar/README.md

 # RecordingGuitar
-How to record guitar on a home computer
+How to record electric guitar on a home computer